PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ### Adding connectivity

-Now that we've built our basic circuit and wrote the code to control that circuit, we can start adding connectivity to the project.
+Now that you've built the basic circuit and written the code to control that circuit, you can add connectivity to the project.
 Part of the ARM mbed IoT Device Platform is mbed Cloud, a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
-There are libraries available for a variety of connectivity methods, including Ethernet, Wi-Fi and Cellular.
-It's also easy to add new connectivity methods with the [unified networking APIs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/) in mbed OS 5.
+Libraries are available for a variety of connectivity methods, including Ethernet, Wi-Fi and cellular.
+You also can add new connectivity methods with the [unified networking APIs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/) in mbed OS 5.

 #### Obtaining a device certificate

-All data that goes from the device to mbed Cloud (and vice-versa) is end-to-end encrypted by [mbed TLS](https://tls.mbed.org).
-We need a security certificate to set up secure communication, which we can get from the mbed Cloud Portal:
+[mbed TLS](https://tls.mbed.org) encrypts all data that goes from the device to mbed Cloud (and from mbed Cloud to the device.
+You need a security certificate to set up secure communication, which you can get from the mbed Cloud Portal:

-1. Go to the [mbed Cloud Portal](https://portal.mbedcloud.com/login) and sign in.
+1. Go to the [mbed Cloud Portal](https://portal.mbedcloud.com/login), and sign in.
 1. If prompted for your login credentials, use your mbed Cloud credentials.
-These are different from your credentials for the online compiler.
+These are different from your credentials for the mbed Online Compiler.
 1. Go to *Developer Tools* > *Certificate*.
 1. Click *Get new device security credentials*.
-1. Copy the contents of the white box, by clicking *Copy to clipboard*.
+1. Copy the contents of the white box by clicking *Copy to clipboard*.
 This is your certificate.

     <span class="images">![The certificate is located in the white box](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights16.png)</span>

-1. Go back to the online compiler.
+1. Go back to the mbed Online Compiler.
-1. Create a new file ``identity_dev_security.c`` in your application's ``source`` directory.
+1. Create a new file `identity_dev_security.c` in your application's `source` directory.
 1. Paste the certificate into this file.

-<span class="notes">**Note:** The certificate can only be downloaded once.
+<span class="notes">**Note:** You can only download the certificate once.
 It's not stored in the mbed Cloud Portal.</span>

 #### Adding connectivity to the board

-We will assume that the network has DHCP enabled and the firewall does not block connections to *https://mbedcloud.com*.
+This example assumes that the network has DHCP enabled and the firewall does not block connections to *https://mbedcloud.com*.

 If you have a development board that connects over Ethernet, just plug in an Ethernet cable.
 If you have a board that connects over cellular or Wi-Fi, no actions are required.

-#### Adding libraries with the online compiler
+#### Adding libraries with the mbed Online Compiler

-For the device and mbed Cloud to talk we need the [mbed Cloud Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
-This is a cross-platform library which runs on mbed OS, Linux, and can be ported to other RTOS'es.
-In this example we will use an additional library built on top of mbed Cloud Client: SimpleCloudClient.
-This library is designed specifically to be used with mbed OS 5, and makes it easy to expose variables and resources to the cloud.
+For the device and mbed Cloud to talk, you need the [mbed Cloud Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
+This is a cross-platform library that runs on mbed OS and Linux, and you can port it to other RTOS.
+In this example, you will use an additional library built on top of mbed Cloud Client: SimpleCloudClient.
+This library is designed specifically to be used with mbed OS 5 and makes it easy to expose variables and resources to the cloud.

-We will also use [EasyConnect](https://github.com/ARMmbed/easy-connect) to handle connectivity.
+You will also use [EasyConnect](https://github.com/ARMmbed/easy-connect) to handle connectivity.

 To add these libraries to your project:

-1. Go back to the online compiler.
+1. Go back to the mbed Online Compiler.
-1. Right click on your program in the tree and select *Import Library* > *From URL*.
+1. Right click on your program in the tree, and select *Import Library* > *From URL*.
-1. Under *Source URL* enter: ``https://github.com/armmbed/easy-connect``.
+1. Under *Source URL*, enter: `https://github.com/armmbed/easy-connect`.
 1. Do **not** tick 'Update all sub-libraries to the latest version'.
 1. Click *Import*.
-1. Again, right click on your program and select *Import Library* > *From URL*.
+1. Again, right click on your program, and select *Import Library* > *From URL*.
-1. Under *Source URL* enter: ``https://github.com/armmbed/simple-cloud-client/``.
+1. Under *Source URL* enter: `https://github.com/armmbed/simple-cloud-client/`.
 1. Click *Import*.

 #### Adding libraries with mbed CLI